 Be prepared to answer the breeders' questions about you, your home and your lifestyle.
 Responsible breeders will be just as interested in making sure their puppies go to good homes as you should be in finding the right puppy for you.

-You can also lodge a complaint with DOGS Victoria if the vendor is a member.
-Tel 03 9788 2500
+If you have a problem, contact Consumer Affairs Victoria 1300 55 8181 or you can lodge a complaint with Dogs Victoria if the seller is a member 03 9788 2500